-- 26. Scotch Extreme Tape[©] will stick to EPP without a spray adhesive.
+- 27. Scotch Extreme Tape© will stick to EPP without a spray adhesive.
 It is lighter than many other reinforced tapes.
 It can hold up to 150 lbs of weight per inch.
 It is available at many office supply, hardware, and postage stores.
 Extreme tape needs to be covered with laminate or it will yellow and dry, and come off in UV sunlight.
-The tape needs to be tight for maximum strength. - 27.
+The tape needs to be tight for maximum strength. - 28.
 Look at the taping pattern for the top and bottom of the Assassin shown in the quick build instructions at the first of the instructions.
-This is reinforced for combat and adds about 2 oz to the plane. - 28.
-The main points that benefit from the reinforced tape are the leading edge and the hinge line. - 29.
-Assassins can be built with 2" tape, lighter with 1" tape and ultra light with laminate strips instead of tape. - 30.
-When 1" wide strips are needed, lay the strip on a piece of glass or a cutting table, then use a straight edge and sharp razor blade to split the 2" strip into two 1" strips. - 31.
-The first set of tape will form an "X" over the Formica plate on the bottom of the wing and directly above it on the top of the wing to help the shock cord.
-The elevons will add more strength out farther on the wing when they are installed. - 32.
-For additional strength in the nose of the plane, put strips of Extreme tape side to side that go from the spar forward on the bottom of the plane.
-Be careful not to add too much weight. (not shown in pictures) - 33.
-Lay a 2" wide strip along the leading edge, the entire length of the wing, folding equally over the top and bottom of the wing, and covering the ends of the strips you laid over each spar.
+This pattern will be similar to the Piñata.
+The reinforced tape adds about 2.5 oz to the plane. - 29.
+Pinatas can be built with for combat and rough landings with 2" tape, They can be built lighter with 1" without covering the entire bottom of the front of the fuselage and ultra light with double laminate strips instead of tape. - 30.
+On the top of the wing I put a 2' piece of E-tape across the spar then two strips back on the nose ahead of the battery. - 31.
+Lay a 2" wide strip along the leading edge, the entire length of the wing, folding equally over the top and bottom of the wing.